adrianblynch/datasheet/README.md

 As an experiment, Datasheet.cfc is a script based component with ~~no use of semi-colons which makes use of~~ Railo specific features.

-Why?
-To see how it feels to write script with no ; So far it feels great!
+~~Why?
+To see how it feels to write script with no ; So far it feels great!~~

+There are too many bugs in Railo when leaving semi-colons off the ends of statements so for now they'll be used.

 Still to come
 -------------